 Reflecting and subverting a fairytale feeling

 In the scenography by Frédérique Albert-Bordenave and graphic identity by Irene Stracuzzi, the exhibition offers visitors an experience that simultaneously reflects and subverts a fairytale feeling.
-The exhibition features work by artists, designers and thinkers including Khalid Amakran, Bas van Beek, Carlos Diniz, Benjamin Earl, Brian Elstak, Pete Fung, Oskar Johanson, Clara Lezla, Margit Lukacs &, Persijn Broersen, Lara Schrijver, Ghita Skali, Helmut Smits, Pilvi Takala, Simon Wald-Lasowski, Kem Weber and Marga Weimans.
+The exhibition features work by artists, designers and thinkers including Bas van Beek, Carlos Diniz, Benjamin Earl, Pete Fung, Oskar Johanson, Clara Lezla, Margit Lukács & Persijn Broersen, Lara Schrijver, Ghita Skali, Helmut Smits, Studio Ossidiana, Pilvi Takala, Simon Wald-Lasowski en Kem Weber.

 Note to editors

 The images here can be published free of charge, provided that the correct credits are used.
 For additional information, images or interview requests, please contact the press office of the Marketing & Communication department: firstname.lastname@example.org.

 Pilvi Takala: Real Snow White (still), 2009.
 Courtesy of Carlos/Ishikawa, Stigter Van Doesburg and Helsinki Contemporary.

 Persijn Broersen & Margit Lukács: Mastering Bambi, full-HD video, 2010.
 Courtesy of Akinci.